rahulbhoyar1995/Python-in-Containers/Project1_with_kubernetes/README.md

-# Project 1 - With Kunernetes Tech Stack
+# Project 1 - With Kubernetes Tech Stack

 When deploying **multiple FastAPI servers** behind a **load balancer**, the architecture ensures high availability, scalability, and fault tolerance.
 I'll guide you through creating a project where multiple FastAPI servers are deployed using **Docker** and managed with **Kubernetes**, demonstrating how requests are balanced across servers.